Heathrow Airport transport proposals: Heathrow Southern Railway / Southern Access to Heathrow (2018)

 In a November 2019 document from the DfT, this proposed link is renamed Southern Access to Heathrow (SAtH) since other options besides heavy rail are being considered.

 HS4Air (2018)

-HS4Air was a proposal for a new high-speed railway line which would link HS2 to the High Speed 1 line and the Channel Tunnel.
+HS4Air was a private proposal for a new high-speed railway line which would link HS2 to the High Speed 1 line and the Channel Tunnel.
 The proposed route would run south of London, with stations at Heathrow and Gatwick airports.
 The HS4Air scheme was rejected by the government in December 2018 and will not go ahead.

 Existing services to connect Heathrow, Gatwick and Luton

 Connections from Heathrow's terminals to either Luton Airport Parkway or Gatwick Airport railway station (at the airport's South Terminal) with interchange at Farringdon station run at intervals of around 10 to 20 minutes during daytime and take roughly 1 1/2 hours travel time.
 An additional interchange at London Paddington may save a few minutes.
 Buses between Gatwick (North terminal) and Heathrow (terminal 5) operate about hourly with around an hour scheduled travel time.